 6. Government Organizations

 Government organizations around the world are constantly collecting data for research, defense, legislation, and humanitarianism purposes, to name a few.
 This data is collected, stored and analyzed using powerful and far-reaching database services.

 7. Social Media

 Every social media platform stores reams of user information in databases used to recommend friends, businesses, products, and topics to the end user.
-This cross-referencing of data is immensely complex and uses highly reliable and capable database software, including for example, MySQL which is used in Facebook data centers.
+This cross-referencing of data is immensely complex and uses highly reliable and capable database software.
+For example, MySQL is used in Facebook data centers.

 Doctor’s offices and healthcare organizations, among others, store extensive amounts of patient data for easy accessibility.
-The databases behind this collection of information are not only large and complex, but are also secure and protected by HIPAA Compliance standards.
-Healthcare.gov relies on a NoSQL database to manage their health insurance information.
-Cassandra is one such example of a NoSQL database software.
+The databases behind this collection of information are large and complex and secure protected data.
+This is in compliance with HIPAA standards.